-The response to the question “What is the text of the Hebrew Bible?” is today, one of the most complex but also most fundamental epistemological issues faced by Hebrew philologists and Biblical theologians.
-The Dead Sea discoveries, the resurfacing of divergent textual forms in medieval manuscripts (e.g., in the Cairo Genizah), and the reevaluation of textual traditions preserved in ancient translations like the Septuagint or the Samaritan Pentateuch exhibit a textual plurality that challenges, and often even seems to contradict the concept of a linear relation between the different textual witnesses.
-Moreover, new approaches like the so-called “new philology” raise new questions and challenges.
-It imposes to reevaluate the textual history of the Hebrew Bible and very basic concepts of textual criticism, like “original,” “Urtext,” “archetype,” “authorship,” “redaction,” or even “text.”
+The question “What is the text of the Hebrew Bible?” is one of the most complex but also fundamental epistemological issues faced by Hebrew philologists and Biblical theologians today.
+The Dead Sea discoveries, the resurfacing divergent textual forms in medieval manuscripts (e.g., in the Cairo Genizah), and the textual traditions preserved in ancient translations, like the Septuagint or the Samaritan Pentateuch, exhibit a textual plurality that challenges and often even seems to contradict the concept of a linear relation between the different textual witnesses.
+Moreover, new approaches, like the so-called “new philology,” raise new questions and challenges.
+A re-evaluation of the textual history of the Hebrew Bible is needed, as well as very basic concepts in textual criticism, like “original,” “Urtext,” “archetype,” “authorship,” “redaction,” or even “text.”

-Generally, in textual criticism, the aim is “to produce a text as close as possible to the original” (Maas, 2003, 1).
-However, the traditional definitions of concepts like “original” and “Urtext,” that are applied as points of departure, are far from being clear and often highly problematic.
-For Avalle, the concept of “original” is “l’un des concepts les plus fuyants et les plus ambigus de la critique textuelle” (Avalle, 1972, 33).
-Moreover, the observation that the concepts often seem to have been shaped by 19th century romanticism rather than by textual evidences, raises many questions: Is the original “the text that goes back to the author” (Dain, 1975, 103)?
+In textual criticism, generally the aim is “to produce a text as close as possible to the original” (Maas).
+However, traditional definitions of concepts like “original” and “Urtext,” which are applied as points of departure, are far from clear and often highly problematic.
+For Avalle, the concept of “original” is “one of the most elusive and ambiguous concepts in textual criticism.”
+Moreover, the observation that these concepts seem to have been shaped by 19th century romanticism, rather than by the textual evidence, raises many questions: Is the original “the text that goes back to the author” (Dain)?
 Is the original an autograph?
-Is the original an authentic text that represents the “volonté de l’auteur” (Avalle, 1972, 33), or even the latter’s “inner speech” before he starts to write (Froger, 1968, 6, for all these references, see Duval, 2015, 208-210).
+Is the original an authentic text that represents the “will of the Author” (Avalle), or even the latter’s “inner speech” before he began to write (Froger)?

-The conference aims to engage with the different models that were explicitly suggested for being applied to either tacitly underly the different reconstructions of the textual history of texts from the world of the Hebrew Bible and Second Temple Judaism, both from a theoretical and methodological perspective as well as in light of the evidence attested in textual witnesses.
+The conference aims to engage with the various models explicitly suggested, which tacitly underlie the different reconstructions of the textual history of texts from the world of the Hebrew Bible and Second Temple Judaism, both from a theoretical and methodological perspective, as well as in light of the evidence attested in textual witnesses.